miyagawa/plack-handbook/04_reloading_applications.md

 as you can see, multiple paths can be monitored by combining them with `,` (comma).

-By default it uses a dumb timer to scan the whole directory, but if you're on Linux and have Linux::Inotify2, or on Mac and have Mac::FSEvents installed, these filesystem notification is used, so it's more efficient.
+By default it uses a dumb timer to scan the whole directory, but if you're on Linux and have Linux::Inotify2, or on Mac OS X and have Mac::FSEvents installed, these filesystem notification is automatically used, so it's more efficient.

 ### -r vs Server auto-detection

-In Day 3 I told you that the plackup's server automatic detection is smart, so if your PSGI application uses one of the event modules AnyEvent, POE or Coro, the correct backend would be chosen.
-Beware this automatic selection doesn't work if you use `-r` option, because plackup will now use the delayed loading technique to reload apps in the forked processes.
+In Day 3 I told you that the plackup's server automatic detection is smart, so if your PSGI application uses one of the event modules AnyEvent or Coro, the correct backend would be chosen.
+Beware this automatic selection may not work if you use `-r` option, because plackup will now use the delayed loading technique to reload apps in the forked processes.
 You're recommended to explicitly set the server with `-s` option when combined with `-r` option.

 ### Reloading sucks?
 Shotgun!